zhenliatbrown/MESO-DPD_LAMMPS/doc/src/region.rst

 .. note::

-   Whenever a region property, such as a coordinate or an upper/lower bound, is defined via an equal-style variable, it must be ensured that the variable does not cause any of the region boundaries to move too far within a single timestep.
+   Whenever a region property, such as a coordinate or an upper/lower bound, is defined via an equal-style variable, the variable should not cause any of the region boundaries to move too far within a single timestep.
 Otherwise, bad dynamics will occur.
    By too far it is meant a small fraction of the approximate distance of closest approach between two particles, which for the case of Lennard-Jones